Meet the Parents

 "Jorjar?" cries Regina, looking ready to explode.
 "He is Constable here?"

 "Most certainly," says Jareen.
 "He gets hired when the Lunars come in.
-We have a most interesting conversation with him last night.
+We are having a most interesting conversation with him last night.
 It appears that he is not aware that you marry Hereward.
 Come to that, neither am I, until last night."

 Now for a moment it seems to me that Regina is somewhat put off her stride, but then she regains her poise.
 "Yes, well, that is neither here nor there," she says.
 "This is a nice little place you have here, Jareen.
 Do you have a room spare, for old times' sake?"